-I use these are a housing when using GoPro's for general shooting or for travel.
-They're strong and light, and with threaded bolt sockets strategically placed around them, they're especially useful for different kinds of mounting options like bolting to something solid or using with a standard tripod connection.
-They also offer full access to the camera's controls and do not obstruct the lens in any way.
+I use these as a housing when using GoPro’s for general shooting or for travel.
+They’re strong and light, and with threaded bolt sockets strategically placed around them, they’re especially useful for different kinds of mounting options like bolting to something solid or using with a standard tripod connection.
+They also offer full access to the camera’s controls and do not obstruct the lens in any way.
 I also like that they offer a bit more to hold onto for hand-held shooting.

 The downside is that, like the regular skeleton housings, they’re not at all waterproof.